xarthurx/IG-Mesh/.github/README.md

 ### Pre-compiled release
 Pre-compiled releases are available on the [GitHub repo](https://github.com/xarthurx/IG-Mesh).

-1. Download the `.zip` file for your OS from [the latest release](https://github.com/xarthurx/IG-Mesh/releases/latest).
+1. Download the `.zip` file from [the latest release](https://github.com/xarthurx/IG-Mesh/releases/latest).
 2. Unzip the `.zip` file and put the folder into you *Grasshopper Component Folder*.
 3. Restart *Rhino* and *Grasshopper*.